top of page

 • Ensure you list any personnel you intend to collaborate with to deliver this commission.

-Please submit proposals by e-mail to Blas festival blas@blas.scot by 5:00pm on Friday 17 March.
+Please submit proposals by e-mail to Blas festival blas@blas.scot by 5:00pm on Monday 9th March.
 All submissions will be treated confidentially.
-We may need to discuss a budget for the performances before reaching a decision, but we would hope to offer a contract to the successful proposer/s by Monday 27 March.
+We may need to discuss a budget for the performances before reaching a decision, but we would hope to offer a contract to the successful proposer/s by Monday 23rd March 2026.

-For the avoidance of doubt, the commission fee is for the creation of a 40-minute performance piece.
+For the avoidance of doubt, the commission fee is for the creation of a performance piece.
 All costs for the performance/s, including musicians’ fees, accommodation, travel and technical needs, will be negotiated and covered separately by the festival.
 If young people from Fèisean are to be involved, Fèisean nan Gàidheal would be very happy to collaborate with the successful bidder to ensure this happens.

 bottom of page